Why every citizen should read the Open Government book

 Almost all the royalties from sales of “Open Government” go to the non-profit organization Global Integrity, that aims to provide independent information on governance and corruption (all authors contributed to “Open Government” for free, personally I only earn a very small fee if you buy the book through the specific link on the left of these pages).

 The full table of contents is available on the O’Reilly and a few other chapters are available online.
 I am the author of the chapter titled “Why Open Digital Standards Matter in Government”, where I explain that:

 Without exploiting all the potential of open standards and Free/Open Source Software, there can be no open government.. and no efficient services...
 Open formats and protocols are both an extremely profitable investment and an enabler...
 There is probably no other way to save so much money in so many different places and free vital resources with so (comparatively) little effort than through these technologies

-My whole chapter can be read here at Stop!/Zona-M. You can also have an idea of its content (and why you should care) by reading these two other, much shorter pieces of mine on the same topics:
+That whole chapter is also available for free on this website.
+You can also have an idea of what I mean (and why you should care) by reading these two other, much shorter pieces of mine on the same topics:

 You may also: